 ---> Use alcohol and a Q-tip to clean keys.

 * a box of medical alcohol wipes is about $2 for 100 ea. at any drug store in the first aid isle.
 These are handy to keep around to clean off your keyboard & screen.

 (but turn off computer before using alcohol, because years ago on the "old school" monitors at work someone was cleaning theirs & a small fire started)

 to help keep you computer clean (also your blinds & top of fridge & TV etc. dust free.
 Wipe with a dryer sheet fabric softener.
 This will stop static from attracting dust.

 Be very careful having the canned air stuff in your home.
 Kids are using it like sniffing glue and are dying.
 It is dangerous.

 Go to www.komando.com, "America's Digital Goddess".
 Search for "cleaning keyboards".
 This is a good site for info about computers.
 Most of the info is free, but as in most sites, you can pay a fee to gain more info.
 I never paid since I find the free info very helpful, at least for me.
 You can sign up for daily free e-mails pertaining to computers and such.
-It is safe and I have never had a problem with this site.
-She also has a radio program and writes columns for newspapers.
-Try it -- you'll like it.

 I have read on Kim Komando's site that if all else fails and the keyboard has to be replaced any way.
 Try the dishwasher method -- only if it is the last resort.
 At times, it will work, others it may not.